yoggys/eventapi/README.md

 ## Usage

-Here's an simple example of how to use wrapper:
+> Here's a simple example of how to use wrapper:

 ```python
 import asyncio